ni/grafana-plugins/README.md

 ### Troubleshooting

+#### Grafana UI shows error code 400 when using the SystemLink Products datasource

+The Products datasource has a minor incompatibility with SystemLink Server due to the fact it was originally implemented for SystemLink Enterprise, where "Products" are mapped to workspaces.
+"Products" do not have workspaces in SystemLink Server.
+The default query includes a request to return the workspace property for each product, and thus fails.
+The resolution is to deselect "Workspace" under the "Properties" section of the query.
+The datasource will behave as expected at that point.

+The full text of the error is as follows:

+> **Error during product query** </br>
+> The query failed due to the following error: (status 400) An error occurered while parsing the JSON request body: 'Error converting value "workspace" to type 'NationalInstruments.Skyline.TestMonitor.HTTP.V2.ProductField'.
+Path 'projection[3]', line 1, position 108.'..

 #### Grafana UI shows `Error: Fetch error: 404 Not Found Instantiating` when loading a plugin

 Make sure that you have run `Setup-Grafana.ps1` from the directory extracted from "***-grafana-plugins.zip" that is downloaded from an [official packaged release](https://github.com/ni/grafana-plugins/releases).
 If you run the script using just the source code, you will receive this error.